rosano/launchlet/README.md

 _Generalized interface for keyboard-based interaction_

 <a href="https://launchlet.dev">Launchlet</a> is a simple way to add a name to snippets of code and run it.
 Inspired by [Quicksilver](https://qsapp.com/), it functions primarily via mouseless interaction and lets you access your [Recipes](https://launchlet.dev/guide) with a few keyboard strokes.
-You can also use it to customize websites in the same way as 'userscripts' or 'userstyles'.
+You can also use it to personalize websites with custom CSS or JavaScript.

 You can run Launchlet as a [bookmarklet](https://launchlet.dev/compose), [browser extension](https://github.com/launchlet/launchlet-extension), or as a [module](https://github.com/launchlet/launchlet/tree/master/os-app/dev-package) in your own project to add a 'jump to' functionality.